Exhibitions provide a unique opportunity to display your product or service to large numbers of potential customers.

 - Trade shows provide an ideal opportunity to meet specialists in your field and generate press coverage for a new product or service.

-To meet and entertain customers
+To meet new and existing customers

 Find agents, distributors or other businesses to work with